Not ready to enrol but want to learn more?

 Fill out this form and a representative from The Chang School will contact you.Express interest

-Learn to collect digital evidence after a computer security breach and help recover information after a cyber threat or hardware failure.
+Learn to collect digital evidence after a cybersecurity breach and help recover information after a cyber threat or hardware failure.
 Analyze systems to detect compromises and close the system security gaps through legal hacking.

 Gain skills in penetration testing, digital forensics, and enterprise network security in the private and public sectors.

-This is an Open Admissions program, which means you can enrol in courses right away.
+This is an Open Admissions program, which means you can enrol in these cybersecurity courses right away.

-Advance or change your career by learning to provide hands-on innovation in computer security and digital forensics technically on the job.
+Advance or change your career by learning to provide hands-on innovation in cybersecurity and digital forensics technically on the job.